shanmo/OrcVIO-Stereo-Python/README.md

 - change the dataset path in vio.py and run `python vio.py`
 - to speed up, use `load_features_flag` to load saved features
+  - need to turn off `load_features_flag` if this is the first run as there is no saved features yet

 # Results